 Specifically, the payout ratio shall be 1.00 (100%) upon the full achievement of the operating income goal, and designed to vary within the range between 0.00 (0%) at minimum and 2.00 (200%) at maximum, in proportion to the degree of achievement.
 The amounts of consolidated operating income corresponding to such minimum and maximum factors shall be determined for each fiscal year, based on the absolute standards of the targeted amount, with a view toward providing clear and effective incentives.

-The allocation ratio (weight) between the degree of achievement against the corporate performance goal and the personal qualitative evaluation shall also be determined for each fiscal year following a review of its positioning.
+The allocation ratio (weight) between the degree of achievement against the corporate performance goal and the personal qualitative evaluation shall be determined for each fiscal year following a review of its positioning.
+For the President and CEO, who has ultimate responsibility for results, the allocation ratio of the degree of achievement against the corporate performance is set at 100%, and for other Executive Officers, it is set at 60%.

 The basic policy of the Group is to not acquire or hold cross-shareholdings in principle, except when cross-shareholdings are deemed conducive to sustainable growth and enhancement of corporate value of the Group over the medium- to long- term.
 With regard to the cross-shareholdings the Company currently holds, every year at the Board of Directors, the Company comprehensively verifies whether it is rational to continue holding such cross-shareholdings from quantitative and qualitative aspects including the purpose of holding, transaction status, and dividend earnings.
 Regardless, the Company will proceed with phased sales in consideration of factors such as the market environment and status of shares held with the aim of reducing cross-shareholdings.